YuSugihara/MutMap/README.md

        -o example_dir
 ```

 MutMap automatically merges multiple FASTQs and BAMs.
 Of course, you can merge FASTQs or BAMs using `cat` or `samtools merge` before input them to MutMap.
 If you specify `-c` multiple times, please make sure that those files include only one individual.
 On the other hand, `-b` can include more than one individual because they are bulked samples.
-MutMap automatically classifies FASTQs and BAMs from whether comma exists or not.
+MutMap automatically classifies FASTQs and BAMs based on whether comma exists or not.

 ### Example 5 : run MutPlot from VCF
 ```